Lakerfield/certes/docs/README.md

 # Certes

-**The project is a slight fork of https://github.com/fszlin/certes with packaging updates and feature updates.**
+**The project is a fork of https://github.com/webprofusion/certes which is a slight fork of https://github.com/fszlin/certes **
+The package has added the latest root certificates of lets encrypt.
+To make it possible to use the staging environment of lets encrypt without code changes.
-The updated package is published to nuget as `Webprofusion.Certes`.
+The updated package is build with github a workflow and is published to nuget as `Lakerfield.Certes`.

 Certes is an [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) client runs on .NET 4..6.2+ and .NET Standard 2.0+, supports ACME v2 and wildcard certificates.